DulangaDasanayake/DulangaDasanayake/README.md

 - Undergraduate at Sri Lanka Institute of Advanced Technological Education
 - Passionate about Web designing, Software development
-- Experienced with Java, Javascript & React
+- Experienced in Python & Javascript
 <!-- the old redme content -->

 <!--